Meringue Farmer Cheese Cake is a delicious dessert that comes from Transylvania. It has three layers: crust, farmer

 It certainly brought back many memories of my childhood!

-Note: Here you have some information about the Farmer Cheese, or cottage cheese.
+Note: Here you have a recipe of Farmer Cheese, or cottage cheese.

 Or maybe you want to join The Bossy Kitchen community group, where you can share your creations made from this blog or other sources.
 Everyone is welcome to join!